o0-o/ansible_role_inventory/README.md

 # o0_o.inventory

-This Ansible role generates inventory boilerplate on localhost.
+This Ansible role generates inventory boilerplate on `localhost`.

 ## Requirements

 Only one inventory source should be provided and it should be a directory.
+If multiple inventory sources are provided, boilerplate is written to the first, which must be a directory.
 If the inventory source does not exist, it will be created as a directory.

 ## Role Variables

 ### Defaults

+#### Automatic inventory versioning and/or backup

 ```yaml
 inv_git: true
 ```

 This variable controls whether or not to automatically handle versioning of the inventory with `git`.
-If set to `true` and a repository doesn't exist in the inventory directory, one will be created for you. `[YUBIKEY PRESS]` will be included at the end of the name of any tasks that commit changes to the inventory repository in case a Yubikey is being used for signing commits.
+If set to `true` and a repository doesn't exist in the inventory directory, one will be created for you. `[YUBIKEY PRESS]` will be included at the end of the name of any tasks that commit changes to the inventory repository in case a Yubikey is being used for signing commits and requires a press or PIN entry.

 ```yaml
 inv_bu: false
 ```

 This variable is passed to the `backup` parameter of the Ansible `template`, `blockinfile` and `lineinfile` modules when modifying inventory files.
-While both or neither may be used, this should be considered an alternative to using `git`.
+While both `inv_bu` and `inv_git` may be any combination of `true` and `false`, `inv_bu` should be considered an alternative to `inv_git` as enabling both would be redundant.

+#### Comment boilerplate

 ```yaml
 default_comment_prefix: "# vim: ts=8:sw=8:sts=8:noet:ft=cfg\n#"